mit-han-lab/proxylessnas/README.md

 ![](https://hanlab.mit.edu/files/proxylessNAS/figures/specialization.jpg)
 ![](https://hanlab.mit.edu/files/proxylessNAS/figures/specialized_archs.png)

+We provide a [visualization](https://hanlab.mit.edu/files/proxylessNAS/visualization.mp4) of search process..
 Please refer to our [paper](https://arxiv.org/abs/1812.00332) for more results.

 # How to use / evaluate
 * Use